shervinkarimi/website/_pages/opensource.md

 ---

-This page provides open-source code for extracting data from the French National Health Care Database (SNDS).
+This page will provide open-source code for extracting data from the French National Health Care Database (SNDS).